UnitexGramLab/unitex-governance/governance.md

 | Developers mailing list | unitex-devel@univ-mlv.fr         |
 | Code hosting            | https://github.com/UnitexGramLab |

+### Project License

+* Core (Unitex) and IDE (GramLab) components are distributed under the terms of the GNU Lesser General Public License, version 2.1 [LGPLv2][LGPLv2], which itself incorporates the terms and conditions of the GNU General Public License.

+* Linguistic Resources are distributed under the terms of the Lesser General Public License For Linguistic Resources [LGPL-LR][LGPL-LR].

+* Unitex/GramLab includes copyrighted third-party libraries licensed either under the terms of the Apache Software License Version 1.1, or  under the terms of the [BSD 2-Clause][BSD-2-Clause] License ("BSD License").
+All  third-party packages are copyright by their respective authors.

 #### Getting support

 All participants in the Unitex/GramLab community are encouraged to provide support for new users within the project management infrastructure.
 This support is provided as a way of growing the community.
 Those seeking support should recognise that all support activity within the project is voluntary and is therefore provided as and when time allows.
 A user requiring guaranteed response times or results should therefore seek to purchase a support contract from a community member.
 However, for those willing to engage with the project on its own terms, and willing to help support other users, the community support channels, as the [developer mailing list][devel] or the [users forum][forum], are ideal.